wonsunahn/CS1632_Summer2020/deliverables/2/README.md

 1. CoffeeMakerQuestImpl verification using CoffeeMakerQuestTestSolution:
    CoffeeMakerQuestTestSolution is the solution implementation of CoffeeMakerQuestTest.
-The purpose of this phase is to test RentACatImpl for defects.
+The purpose of this phase is to verify that CoffeeMakerQuestImpl (your CoffeeMakerQuest implementation) does not have any defects.

-1. CoffeeMakerQuestTest on CoffeeMakerQuestImpl: The purpose of this phase is to test CoffeeMakerQuestTest itself for defects.
-Assuming CoffeeMakerQuestImpl is defect free (as verified in phase 1.), any test failures in CoffeeMakerQuestTest while testing CoffeeMakerQuestImpl indicate a bug in CoffeeMakerQuestTest.
+1. CoffeeMakerQuestTest on CoffeeMakerQuestSolution: CoffeeMakerQuestTest is your submitted JUnit test for CoffeeMakerQuest.
+The purpose of this phase is to test CoffeeMakerQuestTest itself for defects.
+CoffeeMakerQuestSolution is the solution implementation of CoffeeMakerQuest and contains no defects (that I know of).
+Hence, all tests in CoffeeMakerQuestTest should pass.

-1. CoffeeMakerQuestTest on CoffeeMakerQuestBuggy: The purpose of this phase is to test CoffeeMakerQuestTest against the buggy CoffeeMakerQuestBuggy implementation.
+1. CoffeeMakerQuestTest on CoffeeMakerQuestBuggy: CoffeeMakerQuestTest is your submitted JUnit test for CoffeeMakerQuest.
+The purpose of this phase is to test CoffeeMakerQuestTest against the buggy CoffeeMakerQuestBuggy implementation.
 The class CoffeeMakerQuestBuggy is given to you in the form of the coffeemaker-buggy.jar file.
 Since CoffeeMakerQuestBuggy is buggy, you expect the tests to fail this time.
-If CoffeeMakerQuestTestSolution fails a test but CoffeeMakerQuestTest passes a test, then this indicates a problem (and vice versa).
+If CoffeeMakerQuestTestSolution fails a test but CoffeeMakerQuestTest passes a test (or vice versa), then this indicates a problem.

 ## Resources